The following file format configuration parameters have new default values as of MySQL 5.7.7:

 Barracuda file format.

-This section discusses enabling file formats for new InnoDB tables, verifying compatibility of different file formats between MySQL releases, identifying the file format in use, downgrading the file format, and file format names that may be used in the future.
+This section discusses enabling file formats for new InnoDB tables, verifying compatibility of different file formats between MySQL releases, identifying the file format in use, and downgrading the file format.

 Named File Formats.